 Can I pick something up if I go to a library that owns it?

 If you’re not comfortable visiting a library to borrow something unavailable at the Demarest Library, you can request it through bccls.org and it’ll be sent to Demarest for you to pick up.
-Because we are required to quarantine deliveries for 72 hours, it’ll take longer than usual for loans from other libraries to be ready to pick up.

 I have books / other materials I’d like to donate to the library.

 The library does not accept donated materials.
 We appreciate the generosity, but don’t have the space or staff to handle patron donations.
 Currently, Closter and Englewood Libraries are accepting donations by appointment.
 Always contact a library before dropping off donations!